ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/urdf/setup_urdf.md

 ros2 launch sam_bot_description display.launch.py
 ```

 ROS 2 should now launch a robot publisher node and start up RVIZ using our URDF.
-We’ll be taking a look at our robot using RVIZ in the next section.
+We'll be taking a look at our robot using RVIZ in the next section.

 ## Visualization using RVIZ